SciFracX/FractionalDiffEq.jl/docs/src/index.md

 * Benefit from the advancing features of JuliaLang, FractionalDiffEq.jl has impressive performance and high speed, help the model more efficient and robust.

 * Capable of solving both linear and nonlinear fractional differential equations.
-Including fractional ordinary differential equations, fractional partial differential equations and fractional delayed differential equations.
+Including fractional ordinary differential equations, fractional partial differential equations, fractional delayed differential equations, distributed order differential equations and system of fractional differential equations.

 * Detailed models supporting, such as Bagley Torvik equations, Relaxation Oscillation equations and Diffusion equations many more.